reflectoring/reflectoring.github.io/content/blog/2024/2024-04-23-apache-http-client-1-create-a-http-client.md

 5. [Reactive APIs Offered by Apache HttpClient](/apache-http-client-reactive-apis/)

 ## Why Should We Care About HTTP Client?

 Have you ever wondered how your favorite apps seamlessly fetch data from the internet or communicate with servers behind the scenes?
-That's where HTTP clients come into play – they're the silent heroes of web communication, doing the heavy lifting so you don't have to.
+That's where HTTP clients come into play – they're the silent heroes of web communication, doing the heavy lifting, so you don't have to.

 Imagine you're using a weather app to check the forecast for the day.
 Behind the scenes, the app sends an HTTP request to a weather service's server, asking for the latest weather data.
 The server processes the request, gathers the relevant information, and sends back an HTTP response with the forecast.
 All of this happens in the blink of an eye, thanks to the magic of HTTP clients.